cubxxw/horizon/CONTRIBUTING.md

 + If you find document incorrect, just do it and fix that!
 + ...

 #### Where should I start?

 + If you are new to the project, don't know how to contribute horizon, please check out the [good first issue](https://github.com/horizoncd/horizon/issues?q=is%3Aopen+label%3A"good+first+issue"+sort%3Aupdated-desc) label.
-+ You should be good at filtering the horizon issue tags and finding the ones you like, such as [RFC](https://github.com/horizoncd/horizon/issues?q=is%3Aissue+is%3Aopen+RFC+label%3ARFC) for big initiatives, features for [feature](https://github.com/horizoncd/horizon/issues?q=is%3Aissue+label%3Afeature) proposals, and [bug](https://github.com/{github/issues?q=is%3Aissue+label%3Abug+) fixes.
++ You should be good at filtering the horizon issue tags and finding the ones you like, such as [RFC](https://github.com/horizoncd/horizon/issues?q=is%3Aissue+is%3Aopen+RFC+label%3ARFC) for big initiatives, features for [feature](https://github.com/horizoncd/horizon/issues?q=is%3Aissue+label%3Afeature) proposals, and [bug](https://github.com/horizoncd/horizon/issues?q=is%3Aissue+label%3Abug+) fixes.
 + If you are looking for something to work on, check out our [open issues](https://github.com/horizoncd/horizon/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc).
 + If you have an idea for a new feature, please [open an issue](https://github.com/horizoncd/horizon/issues/new/choose), and we can discuss it.

 #### Design documents

-Any substantial design deserves a design document.
-Design documents are written with Google Docs OR Notion、Even mark RFC in [issues](https://github.com/horizoncd/horizon/issues?q=is%3Aissue+is%3Aopen+RFC+label%3ARFC), [discussions](https://github.com/horizon/discussions) and should be shared with the community by adding the doc to our [shared Drive](https://drive.google.com/) and sending a note to the appropriate working group to let people know the doc is there.
+For any substantial design, there should be a well-crafted design document.
+This document is not just a simple record, but also a detailed description and manifestation, which can help team members better understand the design thinking and grasp the design direction.
+In the process of writing the design document, we can choose to use tools such as `Google Docs` or `Notion`, and even mark **RFC** in [issues](https://github.com/horizoncd/horizon/issues?q=is%3Aissue+is%3Aopen+RFC+label%3ARFC) or [discussions](https://github.com/horizoncd/horizon/discussions) for better collaboration.
+Of course, after completing the design document, we should also add it to our [Shared Drive](https://drive.google.com/drive/) and notify the appropriate working group to let everyone know of its existence.
+Only by doing so can we maximize the effectiveness of the design document and provide strong support for the smooth progress of the project.

 Anybody can access the shared Drive for reading.
 To get access to comment.
 Once you've done that, head to the [shared Drive](https://drive.google.com/) and behold all the docs.

-In addition to that, we'd love to invite you to [join our Slack](https://join.slack.com/t/horizoncd/shared_invite/zt-1sehbmzcx-dgIwaExNR4fZKXppj5kmgQ) where you can play with your imagination, tell us what you're working on, and get a quick response.
+In addition to that, we'd love to invite you to [Join Our Slack](https://join.slack.com/t/horizoncd/shared_invite/zt-1sehbmzcx-dgIwaExNR4fZKXppj5kmgQ) where you can play with your imagination, tell us what you're working on, and get a quick response.

 When documenting a new design, we recommend a 2-step approach:

-1. Use the short-form RFC template to outline your ideas and get early feedback.
+1. Use the short-form **RFC** template to outline your ideas and get early feedback.
-2. Once you have received sufficient feedback and consensus, you may use the longer-form design doc template to specify and discuss your design in more details.
+2. Once you have received sufficient feedback and consensus, you may use the **longer-form design doc template** to specify and discuss your design in more details.

-In order to contribute a feature to horizon you'll need to go through the following steps:
+**In order to contribute a feature to horizon you'll need to go through the following steps:**

 + Discuss your idea with the appropriate [working groups](https://join.slack.com/t/horizoncd/shared_invite/zt-1sehbmzcx-dgIwaExNR4fZKXppj5kmgQ) on the working group's Slack channel.
 + Once there is general agreement that the feature is useful, create a GitHub issue to track the discussion.
 The issue should include information about the requirements and use cases that it is trying to address.
 + Include a discussion of the proposed design and technical details of the implementation in the issue.

-But keep in mind that there is no guarantee of it being accepted and so it is usually best to get agreement on the idea/design before time is spent coding it.
+But keep in mind that there is no guarantee of it being accepted and so it is usually best to get agreement on the **idea/design** before time is spent coding it.
 However, sometimes seeing the exact code change can help focus discussions, so the choice is up to you.

 ## Getting Started
+> **Note**
+>
+> A simple example allows you to quickly contribute your first **PR** to horizon.
 To propose PR for the horizon item, we assume you have registered a GitHub ID.
 Then you could finish the preparation in the following steps:

-1. Fork the repository(horizon)
+1. **Fork** the repository(horizon)

 2. **CLONE** your own repository to master locally.
 Use `git clone https://github.com/<your-username>/horizon.git` to clone repository to your local machine.
 Then you can create new branches to finish the change you wish to make.